avramdiy/MCD-Analysis/README.md

 ### 3rd Commit

-- Create /mcd_1970s_high_low to visualize the High and Low prices from 1970 to 1980.
+- Create /mcd_1970s_high_low to visualize the High and Low prices from 1970 to 1980, capturing their early growth phase as an IPO.

 ### 4th Commit

+- Create /mcd_2000s_high_low to visualize the High and Low prices from 2000 to 2010, covering the Dot-com crash, showing their performance in recession environments

 ### 5th Commit